 Q: Which EVERFI program and/or lesson resonate the most with your group of students this year and why?

 A: With so many sections of financial literacy, the EVERFI program Financial Literacy has been a great curriculum to use with my classes for an in-depth application of our discussions and activities in class.
 When students have to miss class for other school events, the online platform makes it easy for the students to stay caught up on assignments.

 Q: As a Family, Career, and Community Leaders of America Advisor what meaningful experiences have your students been involved in that propels them toward future endeavors?

 A: A big focus for my chapter members has been developing a desperately needed skill – giving back to the community.
-At the local level my FCCLA chapter has focused a lot on community service activities related to food insecurity.
-We actively support our local food pantry including stocking the stand alone box just outside our building.
-At the district and state level we have been involved with Arkansas Children’s Hospital, the Ronald McDonald House, and Anti-Tobacco activities.
+At the local level, my FCCLA chapter has focused a lot on community service activities related to food insecurity.
+We actively support our local food pantry including stocking the stand-alone box just outside our building.
+At the district and state level, we have been involved with Arkansas Children’s Hospital, the Ronald McDonald House, and Anti-Tobacco activities.

 In competitions at district, state, and national levels we have competed in Parliamentary Procedure (needed in almost every career), Teach & Train (students pursuing education as a career), and Life Event Planning (planning/budgeting for special events in their life).
-I have also had students serve as both district and state officers which helps develop skills in public speaking, organization, leadership, and communication.
+I have also had students serve as both district and state officers which help develop skills in public speaking, organization, leadership, and communication.